We use cookies to give you the best experience and to help improve our website. By using our website you are accepting our cookies. Learn More

 UK Coaching Awards 2024

-On 10 December 2024, at the Queens Hotel in Leeds, we will come together for the UK Coaching Awards to celebrate and acknowledge those members of the coaching community who create unforgettable moments, bring people together, and show everyone the true spirit and power of sport and physical activity.
+We celebrated and acknowledged those members of the coaching community who create unforgettable moments, bring people together, and show everyone the true spirit and power of sport and physical activity.

 Awards for Coaches

-Take a moment to learn more about our finalists and explore their remarkable journeys below (open to view the citation for each finalist):
+You can learn more about each of the winners and finalists below (open to view the citation for each finalist):

 Supported by Sport England, this Award recognises an outstanding coach who has empowered and inspired individuals through #GreatCoaching.